 Browse Journals and Peer-Reviewed Series

-Indian Journal of International Economic Law (Scholarship Repository)
+Indian Journal of International Economic Law (Journals)

 ISSN 0975-3214

-The Indian Journal of International Economic Law (IJIEL) is a student-edited, peer-reviewed law journal published annually by the National Law School of India University, Bangalore (NLSIU) under the patronage of the Indian government-sponsored chair on WTO Law.
+The Indian Journal of International Economic Law (IJIEL) is a student-edited, peer-reviewed law journal published bi-annually by the National Law School of India University, Bangalore (NLSIU) under the patronage of the Indian government-sponsored chair on WTO Law.

 The Journal encourages scholarship in the niche but rapidly emerging and dynamic fields of international economic law, in recognition of the staggering importance of cross-border trade, investment and commerce in the world today.
 IJIEL caters to the needs of scholars, researchers, lawyers, policy makers and law students working in the field of international economic law.
 This includes multidisciplinary research concerning the WTO, trade laws at various levels of government, financial institutions, regulatory subjects such as taxation and competition policy, international commercial arbitration, linkages to human rights and cultural problems and various service sectors like banking and brokerage.